Hackers News Hackers News

 Jennifer sherman

-LAPSUS$, previously known for high-profile breaches targeting major technology firms, appears to be active again with this alleged compromise of AstraZeneca’s internal systems.
-The group has posted teasers of the stolen data on illicit forums, detailing the contents of the .tar.gz archive and providing screenshots as proof.
+LAPSUS$, a group previously recognized for successful attacks against major technology corporations, appears to have reactivated with this claimed intrusion into AstraZeneca’s internal systems.
+The collective has shared previews of the exfiltrated data on clandestine forums, providing descriptions of the .tar.gz archive’s contents and including screenshots as ostensible proof of access.

-The threat actors are attempting to entice potential buyers to contact them via the secure messaging application Session to negotiate a purchase.
-Currently, no full leak has been made publicly available for free, indicating that the group’s primary motive in this instance is financial gain through a direct sale rather than immediate public extortion.
+The attackers are inviting prospective buyers to initiate contact via the secure messaging platform Session to negotiate the purchase of the data.
+As of the latest reports, no complete data leak has been released publicly for free.
+This strategy reinforces the notion that the group’s primary objective in this instance is monetary profit through a direct sale, rather than immediate public shaming or widespread extortion.

 AstraZeneca Data Breach Claims

-According to the threat actors’ claims on the breach forum, the 3GB data dump contains a wide array of highly sensitive intellectual property and infrastructure configuration details.
+According to assertions made by the threat actors on the breach forum, the 3GB data dump encompasses a broad spectrum of highly sensitive intellectual property and critical infrastructure configuration details.

 Asset Category Compromised Components